José Travassos Valdez, 1st Count of Bonfim: Insurrections and political office

 Dom Pedro died immediately after his victory and a long period of political unrest between competing factions began under the young queen Maria II.
 Governments came and went, mostly lasting only a few months.
-On September 17, 1835 Travassos Valdez was elevated to the peerage as Baron Bonfim.
+On September 17, 1835, Travassos Valdez was elevated to the peerage as Baron Bonfim.
 From October 1836 he commanded forces in the Alentejo against the Spanish Carlist general, Miguel Gómez Damas, who was threatening the frontier.
 In 1837 he was elected deputy for the constituents of the district of Leiria to the parliament.

-When the Chartist forces raised an insurrection against the government on July 12, 1837, and the Dukes of Saldanha and Terceira put themselves at its head, according to an early 20th-century account:
+When the Chartist forces raised an insurrection against the government on July 12, 1837, and the Dukes of Saldanha and Terceira, João Carlos de Saldanha Oliveira e Daun and António José Severim de Noronha, put themselves at its head, according to an early 20th-century account:

 "The Lisbon government confided extraordinary powers to the Viscount de Sá and the baron de Bonfim.
 These two officers, with the constitutional forces, attacked the marshals' troops at Rio Maior on the 28th of August, and, although on both sides they had more than six weeks in which to make preparations, neither of the armies counted 800 men.
 But the soldiers were more prudent than their leaders.
 After a slight infantry skirmish in which the Portuguese had sensible losses to deplore, the marshals gave the order to charge to their little squadron and the Viscount de Sá advanced at the head of his troop.
 The cavalry on both sides stopped at 50 paces, replaced their sabres in their scabbards, and having fraternised returned faithfully to the flags of their respective commanders.
 The latter saw themselves compelled to sign an armistice and the marshals retired to the North."